-The MSL-BC certification is the golden seal of excellence in the medical community field.
+The MSL-BC certification is the golden seal of excellence within Medical Affairs and the MSL community.

-By committing to becoming an MSL-BC professional, you are promoting a higher level of professionalism, validating your competence by successfully meeting eligibility requirements and successfully passing a psychometrical validated certification, you’ve dedicated yourself to quality standards and have elevated yourself above your peers.
+By committing to becoming an MSL-BC professional, you are promoting a higher level of professionalism, validating your competence by successfully meeting eligibility requirements and successfully passing a psychometrical validated certification exam, you’ve dedicated yourself to quality standards and have elevated yourself above your peers.

 When Can I Apply?